 There’s the title card at the beginning and the title card at the end to let you know the concept and the terms of the piece.
 It’s a strong and simple idea and provocation.
 But it doesn’t give you a sense of what it’s like to watch it, because what unfolds is this mysterious, entrancing, illuminating film.
 How did it evolve aesthetically, sonically, and temporally?

 Begley: I wrote a computer script to download all of the images in the first place, and part of my curiosity in doing that was seeing where there is imagery and where there is not.
 The highest resolution imagery tends to map to the most populated areas.
 Which is its own statement about the peculiarity of satellite imagery.
 Most of the images we have in the public domain, such as from Google Maps, are in response to someone already having purchased that imagery.
 There are sections in the rural parts of New Mexico and in Texas where the resolution of the imagery is actually really low.
 In some cases the speed of the film does map to the resolution of the images.
-Since the goal of the piece is to see in aggregate, in the editing we made the choice to skip through some of the lo-res images and focus in on the high-res images.
+Since the goal of the piece is to attempt to "see" in aggregate, in the editing we made the choice to skip through some of the lo-res images and focus in on the high-res images.
 It was about showing the differences in the landscape, and letting the entire border fly past you and see where your mind goes on that journey.

 You’re defined by the length of the border, but you could approach it at any speed.
 Why six minutes?
 It’s almost like a song.